Patrick Depailler: Ligier (1979)

 Depailler switched to the Ligier team for 1979.
 The team began to field cars with V-8 Ford Cosworth engines, rather than the French-built Matra V-12 engines of 1978.
 Depailler led the first 10 laps before his engine experienced problems in the 1979 Argentine Grand Prix.
 He was forced to make a pit stop but managed a 4th-place finish.

 Depailler came in 2nd to his victorious teammate, Jacques Laffite, in the 1979 Brazilian Grand Prix.
 Laffite was more than 5 seconds ahead at the end of the race.
 Depailler made contact with the fence at "Barbecue Bend" in the 1979 South African Grand Prix.

 Ligier team manager, Gerard Ducarouge, said that the Ligier JS-11 had been in the planning stages for some time.
 The JS-9 had been tested as a "wing car" following the 1978 United States Grand Prix West, but the wind tunnel tests proved unsatisfactory.
 The JS-11 was built and tested in December 1978, with positive results.
 The V-8 engine was lighter and the Cosworth exhaust system was modified so that it sounded much the same as the old Matra engine's distinctive whine.
 The new body features of the JS-11 were revealed at the 1979 United States Grand Prix West.

 Depailler posted a flag-to-flag win at Jarama in the 1979 Spanish Grand Prix.
-The win enabled him to tie Gilles Villeneuve in the standings for the Formula One world championship at the end of April, with 20 points each.
+The win enabled him to tie Gilles Villeneuve for the lead in the standings for the Formula One world championship at the end of April, with 20 points each.
 Depailler posted a third position in qualifying for the 1979 Monaco Grand Prix on a staggered grid.
 Depailler was replaced in June 1979 by Ligier, after breaking both legs in a hang gliding incident on 3 June near his hometown of Clermont-Ferrand.
 His heel was also critically injured.
 The race team was receiving financial support from the French government, which specified that his replacement also be French; his replacement was the French-speaking Belgian veteran Jacky Ickx.

 He had been healing well when he fell out of his hospital bed in early August, rebreaking one of the fractures.
 On 29 August, Depailler said that he was "resigned not to race again until next year", although he expected to leave his Paris hospital by the end of the week.
 He had undergone a number of operations on his legs, but had hopes to attend both autumn North American rounds, at Montreal and the Watkins Glen, as a spectator.